jdx/mise/docs/getting-started.md

 ### Windows

-Download the latest release from [GitHub](https://github.com/jdx/mise/releases).
-Add the binary to your PATH and edit PATH to include the shims directory (by default:
+Download the latest release from [GitHub](https://github.com/jdx/mise/releases) and add the binary to your PATH.

-`%LOCALAPPDATA%\mise\shims`).
+If your shell does not support `mise activate`, you would want to edit PATH to include the shims directory (by default: `%LOCALAPPDATA%\mise\shims`).

 Note that Windows support is very minimal for now.